 - Share level: Protection for server users where each share has the option for a secure password that can be used to access shared files.
 This was the initial security model for Server Message Block network protocols.

 - User level: Protection for individual files based on the access rights dictated by the client.
 This requires each user to log in to the server and wait for authentication by the server.
-The protocol gives the client a UID required on all subsequent uses.
+The protocol gives the client a UID required for all subsequent uses.

 Learning how to leverage and utilize SMB for shared networks introduces a direct way for users on any operating system to access important files, manage them, and send them between computers securely.